-Fatima Jamil, also known as Fatima Jamil Franks is a nationally and internationally recognized artist living and working between Pakistan and California, USA.
+Fatima Jamil (also previously known as Fatima Franks) is a nationally and internationally recognized artist living and working between Pakistan and California, USA.

 She works with digital mixed media collages as a medium to reference stigmatization, sexual objectification and gender inequalities faced by women in social, political and cultural contexts.